 - Focused on one thing: delivering exceptional customer support to customers

 This should include:

 - Multi-channel: Meet customers where they are.
-E-mail, chat, phone, social media, web portal—every communication channel—needs to be available.
-Communicate with customers via their preferred channel—it’s that simple.
+E-mail, chat, phone, social media, community — every communication channel — needs to be available.
+Communicate with customers via their preferred channel — it's that simple.

 Powerful customer service software impacts how organizations engage with their customers.
 It captures vital information and facilitates good communication.
 Given the importance an organization has for both sales CRM and customer service software, the optimal solution should combine the best tools on the market for both, via seamless, two-way integrations.
 By doing so, the essential customer information required for an organization's long-term success is available within both applications.